DONOTFORGET-BYTE/KartozaAssignment/README.md

 ```
 5. navigate back to the main directory and type the following:
 ```
-$ pip install -r requirements.txt (this contains the project dependencies)
+$ pip install -r requirements.txt (this will install the project dependencies)
 $ python manage.py createsuperuser (to login to admin panel)
 $ python manage.py runserver
 ```